wonstop/Puzzle-Search/README.md

 Assignment 1.1: Search algorithms
 =================
+Reffer to

-This is an assignment submission for Dr. K. P. Chan's course **CSIS0270 Artificial intelligence**  (University of Hong Kong, 2014).
+Dr. K. P. Chan's course **CSIS0270 Artificial intelligence**  (University of Hong Kong, 2014).

 My solution is a sliding tile puzzle solver written in Python 2.7.
 It solves the 8-puzzle position given in the assignment paper using breadth-first search (BFS), iterative deepening depth first search (IDDFS) and A* search.
 Some performance statistics are also provided to aid in comparing the algorithms.